— A TRULY MODERN KETUBAH —

 Can we use a text from a different website or a book?

-As long as you have permission from the author of the text, I’m happy to use any text you would like for the English or Hebrew portion of your ketubah.
-If you’d like to use text from a book or text that isn’t available as a word document, there will be an additional fee to have my translator type it up.
+As long as you have permission from the author of the text, we are happy to use any text you would like for the English or Hebrew portion of your ketubah.
+If you’d like to use text from a book or text that isn’t available as a word document, there will be an additional fee to have one of our translators type it up.

 Can we write our own text to be translated into Hebrew?

 Absolutely!
-This is what my husband and I did, and it was a very meaningful process.
 Be sure to check with your Rabbi or Officiant first to make sure they don’t have any specific requirements.
-And send your English text to your Rabbi for final approval before sending it to me for translation.
-There is a $70 fee for custom translations.
+And send your English text to your Rabbi for final approval before sending it to us for translation.
+There is an $85 fee for custom translations.

-If you would like to work with your own translator and to send me the finalized Hebrew text, you are welcome to do that at no additional charge.
+If you would like to work with your own translator and to send us the finalized Hebrew text, you are welcome to do that at no additional charge.

 Can we make changes to your pre-written English and Hebrew texts?

 You are more than welcome to make any changes you like to the English text at no additional charge.
 This includes sending me your own English text to use.
-If you would like to make changes to the Hebrew text, there will be an additional fee to pay for the translator.
+If you would like to make changes to the Hebrew text, our translators charge an additional fee.
 The fee will be between $20-$60 depending on the number and type of changes.
-I can provide you with an exact quote.
-I also recommend that you get prior approval from your Rabbi or Officiant before making changes to the Hebrew texts.
+We can provide you with an exact quote upon request.
+We also recommend that you get prior approval from your Rabbi or Officiant before making changes to the Hebrew texts.

 What parts of our ketubah can be customized?

-I try to make my ketubahs as customizable as possible so that each couple has something unique.
+We try to make our ketubahs as customizable as possible so that each couple has something unique.
 Here’s a list of which things you can customize free of charge:

 - Select the English text or write your own